 What can be done?

 If a property is owned as Jointly (Joint Tenants) and one of the owners dies then the surviving co owner becomes the sole owner of the property automatically.
 This “survivorship” law overrides Wills and the Laws of Intestacy.
 Hence you can not leave a jointly owned property in your Will as the survivorship law overrides your Will.
 Should the survivor (now the sole owner of the home) need to enter a care home, as we have seen the local authority can target the property as a capital asset and place a charge against the property to reclaim the costs of that care.
 If the costs are large the local authority can take all the proceeds of the sale when it is sold, leaving nothing for your children.

 If you own your home jointly (Joint Tenants) as most do, we can register a "Deed of Severance" for you at HM Land Registry which converts your ownership from joint tenants to tenants-in-common (TIC).
 If you own your home as TIC the survivorship rule does NOT apply.
 Hence you can leave your half of your home in your Will.

 If one of the co owners dies.
-During the probate process, the deceased’s half of the home will be put into a Property Protection Trust.
-Should the surviving co owner at some stage need to go into a care home, the local authority can only target the element of the asset that is owned by the person in care, which is half the property, thus ensuring that the children or other beneficiaries can at least inherit the other half of the home.
+Then the terms of the Will dictate that the deceased’s half of the home is put in a Will Trust.
+The terms of the trust are in contained in the Will.
+This trust should be protected during the probate process, by adding a “form b” restriction to the title deeds and also adding the names of the trustees to the deeds.
+Should the surviving co-owner at some stage need to go into a care home, the local authority can only target the element of the asset that is owned by the person in care, which is half the property, thus ensuring that the children or other beneficiaries can at least inherit the other half of the home.

 These Trusts can be used by anybody that co owns a home, e.g. married couples, civil partners, couples living together, allowing each individual to leave their share of the property to their children or family.